 - dysbiosis caused by a lack of good flora

-- an overgrowth of bacteria that could be considered opportunistic
+- an overgrowth of bacteria that could be considered pathogenic or opportunistic

 - a lack of diversity in the types of flora found on the sample.